Maalim18/Blog/README.md

 # Title
-Blog-website
+a Blog Website
+## Author
+mohamed Maalim Ali

 # Description
-Blog-Website is a personal blogging website where you can create and share your opinions and other users can read and comment on them.
-It also has random quotes that inspire the users.
+it is a personal blogging website where you can create blogs  and other users can read and comment on them.

 # Features
-As a user of the web application you will be able to:
+you can  do the following

 See all blogs
 Create an account